iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 ### **Discussions**

 A big part of optimization is characterizing functions and understand how they these properties can be expoited for algorithm, and how they propagate through different types of operations.

+Some of the important properties that we need to keep track of about functions are basically:
+1. Closedness
+2. Convexity
+3. Continuity
+4. Smoothness

+However, for special type of functions, we might need to focus on more interesting properties and such.